quart

 2

-In the United States, the U.S. dry quart, a unit of dry capacity, approximately 1.101 221 liters.
+In the United States, the U.S. dry quart, a unit of dry capacity, approximately 1.101 221 liters. opens a new page containing a chart that shows relationships between this unit and other units in its system

 3

-Print a chart for converting between U.S. fluid quarts and liters
+Print a chart for converting between U.S. fluid quarts and liters.

 In the United States, the U.S. liquid quart, a unit of liquid capacity, approximately 0.946 353 liters. link to a chart showing relationships between the smaller English units of capacity